memri/pyintegrators/README.md

 The last commands automatically cleans metadata from your notebooks before a commit.

 ## Install with Docker
+The normal flow to run an integrator is from client, by calling the [pods](https://gitlab.memri.io/memri/pod) `run_integrator` api.
 Integrators are invoked by the Pod by launching a Docker container.
 To build the image for this container, run:
 ```bash
 docker build -t memri-pyintegrators .
 ```